-We plan to use the net proceeds from our overnight marketed offering for our residential mortgage lending and residential construction lending business.
 We are expanding and maturing our capital markets, investor relations and funding strategies over the long term to continue our growth.
 That growth will be dependent on capital availability and, therefore, the strength of capital markets and existing shareholder demand for our shares.
 We will continue to leverage our ATM program and other share offerings when it makes sense.
 MCAN's management and Board are committed to proactively and effectively managing and evolving all our strategies, business activities and team to achieve our targeted average annual growth in corporate assets over the long term of 10%.